 Model Farm – Hockliffe Road If you are passing ( just out of town past the garden centre) this is a great place to buy free range eggs.
 We return the boxes for reuse when we next visit.

 Pecks Farm – Towards Hockliffe – we have our milk delivered in returnable glass bottles by Pecks Farm.
 It does cost more so is one of our more recent changes, but we have offset the additional cost by savings made elsewhere in our waste reduction journey.
-The farm also sells local produce and loose fruit and veg (thanks to Pecks Farm for supplying the photo below).
+The farm also sells local produce and loose fruit and veg, including organic options (thanks to Pecks Farm for supplying the photo below).

 You can still find some unpackaged options in the supermarket – it does vary but locally I find Tesco tends to have the most unpackaged fruit and veg.
 Morrisons and Waitrose also sells loose rolls, croissants and cakes – I use my own bag or container where these are self service but have not been able to do this at the counter.